domsinclair/vtlgen/assets/help/general.md

 <br>
 <div id="browseindex"></div>

 You can opt to see all of the indexes that are present in the database by choosing this option.
-They will be displayed in a table 9which itself will be paginated if necessary).
+They will be displayed in a table (which itself will be paginated if necessary).
 The option to download the information to HTML, CSV or Json is present if required.

 <br>
 <div id="keyops"></div>